 - Oloroso – Predominantly nutty bouquet with toasted, vegetable and balsamic notes reminiscent of noble wood, golden tobacco and autumn leaves.
 Powerful, well-rounded and full bodied.

 - Cream Sherry also known as Sweet Oloroso – has a dense, syrupy appearance.
 Cream Sherry has notes of roasted nuts, such as in nougat or caramel.
 Full bodied and velvety in the mouth with a well-balanced sweetness, seductively elegant with a lingering aftertaste.
+It is classified as a sweet Sherry.

 - Pedro Ximenez also know as PX – is extremely rich with sweet notes of dried fruits such as raisins, figs and dates, accompanied by the aromas of honey, grape syrup, jam and candied fruit.
 At the same time Pedro Ximenez is reminiscent of toasted coffee, dark chocolate, cocoa and liquorice.